ngUpgraders/ng-forward/README.md

 [![Join the chat at https://gitter.im/ngUpgraders/ng-forward](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ngUpgraders/ng-forward?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-***ng-forward*** is  default solution for people who want to start writing code using Angular 2.x conventions and styles that runs today on Angular 1.x.
+***ng-forward*** is the default solution for people who want to start writing code using Angular 2 conventions and styles that runs today on Angular 1.3+.

-***ng-forward*** is a collaboration between several authors of previous Angular decorator libraries, and while it is not the official upgrade path for Angular 1.x to 2.x (see [ng-upgrade](http://angularjs.blogspot.com/2015/08/angular-1-and-angular-2-coexistence.html)), it's development was assisted and promoted by the Angular team.
-The target audience is primarily people who want to learn Angular 2 coding conventions, and people who are starting Angular 1.x projects today who want an eventual easy upgrade path to Angular 2.x.
+***ng-forward*** is a collaboration between authors of previous Angular decorator libraries.
+It's development is assisted and promoted by the Angular team.
+Ng-forward can be used as part of an upgrade strategy, which may also include (ng-upgrade)[http://angularjs.blogspot.com/2015/08/angular-1-and-angular-2-coexistence.html].

+We are targeting four types of developers:
+- Those who do not know if or when they will upgrade to Angular 2, but they want all the benefits of organizing their code into Components
+- Those who are starting Angular 1.x projects today who want the easiest possible upgrade path to Angular 2 and the best Angular 1 code.
+- Those who want a production safe way to prepare their Angular 1 projects **now** for the easiest possible upgrade path **later**.
+- Those who are actively migrating to Angular 2, who'd like to use ng-forward as the first step in their migration strategy.
+Once you've used ng-forward to update all the syntax in your project, you can then optionally use (ng-upgrade)[http://angularjs.blogspot.com/2015/08/angular-1-and-angular-2-coexistence.html] or go straight to Angular 2.

 *Currently in the Alpha phase, please contribute: [ng-forward issues](https://github.com/ngUpgraders/ng-forward/issues)*